 While the underwriting process might not be the same for every merchant services provider, the exact supporting documents they want will be made known during the application process, and the merchants that supply more documents will generally have accounts set up faster.

-Banking information of the business is required at some point during the setup process to insure that the funds are being sent to the business bank account, preventing any delays or errors in settlements from the transactions.
+Banking information of the business is required at some point during the setup process to ensure that the funds are being sent to the business bank account, preventing any delays or errors in settlements from the transactions.
 Many times new businesses will not have a voided check to provide during the initial application process, so the use of a letter from the bank listing the company name and banking information will generally work in place.

-In niche industries, such as head shops, merchants might not have much information on finding merchant services for their business, this lack of information leads most merchants to searching the internet for answers; whether its through a search engine or forum sites, there can be many payment processors advertising, but how does a merchant choose between all the options available.
+In niche industries, such as head shops, merchants might not have much information on finding merchant services for their business, this lack of information leads most merchants to search the internet for answers; whether its through a search engine or forum sites, there can be many payment processors advertising, but how does a merchant choose between all the options available.

 What to ask Head Shop Merchant Account Provider